cptx032/cee/README.md

 The idea is also that each plugin should be **context-free**.
 This means that the result of a plugin should not be dependant of another plugin.
 This allow a more simple structure inside the project and a more consistent behavior for each plugin.

+Futhermore, each plugin can have multiple command names, this means that to create a function, for example, you can use `@function`, but you also can use `@def`, or `@fn` and so on.
+We usually like to include all the names from the most commons programming languages, since most of them doesnt conflicts.
+So if you are coming from Go, you can use `func`, if you are coming from Python you can keep the `@def` usage etc.

 ## Current Plugins

 For a while, the project has not so many features.
 Below we list the features that Cee supports today: